 This week we have finally gotten back to it, with the accompanying moans, groans, and “I don’t feel like doing school” comments.
 There have been tears, and fusses, and children working on school work or chores during what’s normally free time.

-More than once I’ve been tempted to send them off to play, or even just consider our school year finished until September!
+More than once I’ve been tempted to send them off to play, or even just consider our school year finished already!